This section explains how to enable, disable, and use network multitenancy in Qumulo Core.

 Viewing Information for a Single Tenant

-To view the information for a single tenant, use the qq multitenancy_get_tenants command.
+To view the information for a single tenant, run the qq multitenancy_get_tenant

 $ qq multitenancy_get_tenant \